Mogulzz/DigiDucky/README.md

 # DigiDucky
-A Bash script that will convert a DuckyScript payload file into an arduino file, compile it and load it on a Digispark Attiny 85.
+A Bash script that will convert a DuckyScript payload file into an arduino file, compile it and load it on a Digispark ATTiny85.

 To do this, this program will download the three projects that will be necessary for its proper functioning
 * [DuckToolkit](https://github.com/kevthehermit/DuckToolkit), which was used to convert the duckyscript file into a binary file.